jdklueber/udemy-firebase-course-notes/README.md

     updateProfile
 } from "firebase/auth";
 import {db} from "../firebase";
-import {doc, serverTimestamp, setDoc} from "firebase/firestore";
+import {doc, serverTimestamp, setDoc, getDoc} from "firebase/firestore";
 import {toast} from "react-toastify";
 import {useNavigate} from "react-router-dom";